‘Zero, how did Zoe know about first and third person?’

 Our everything is in one or another corporate name, the house, the cars, utilities, bank and brokerage accounts, our airline account.
 I’ve gotten me distanced from it all, maybe Zero’s right, there is no me, certainly not in my financial life.
 I could disappear and Zero would have access to it all.
 Maybe…

 ‘I’m not going to shoot you Commandant, I’d have to find a new boy toy, one who can grasp what we are, and CC would be royally pissed.
-She’s vowed that the only penis allowed to past through her portal is yours.’
+She’s vowed that the only penis allowed to pass through her portal is yours.’

 ‘Good to know I can sleep with both eyes closed.’